 Starting a new school, especially for a child with special needs can be a daunting experience and is likely to exacerbate existing emotional dysregulation, anxieties and sensory issues.
 Therefore, all students undergo a transition period when they join MGS.
 The intended outcome of this is to introduce new students to their new environment in short periods of time, increasing as they become more confident and settled.
+We do have a core transition plan, however this can be adapted to individual needs.

 Too much too soon can be overwhelming and possibly lead to the student being highly anxious about attending school and potentially refusing.
 Generally, students attend school up to break during the first week (11.00) and then Lunch during the second week (12.45), leading to full time week 3.
 This is monitored and if a child is struggling with the transition, then the process can be modified.
-For example, if it is clear that a child is not coping with the transition at all, the requirement to only attend until 11.00 would be extended for a longer period.
+For example, if it is clear that a child needs additional support with the transition, the requirement to only attend until 11.00 would be extended for a longer period.
 Other examples could include staying until 13.30 to allow a child to experience lunchtime and eating with other students before going home.